Train 1900 (Minett Park Fond-de-Gras)

 Journey time

-25 minutes per direction (with a 1-hour layover at Fond-de-Gras to visit the museum before the return)
+25 minutes each way (with a 1-hour layover at Fond-de-Gras for the museum visit before the return leg)

 Maximum elevation